A short proof of cuplength estimates on Lagrangian intersections: Introduction

 \begin{thm} Let $O_M$ denote the zero section of $T^*M$.
 Then we have

 \end{thm}

 The above estimate is a special case of the Arnold conjectures~\cite{Ar}.
-This case has already been solved by different approaches, for instance, by Chaperon~\cite{Ch} for the cotangent bundle of torus using variational methods given by Conley and Zehnder~\cite{CZ}, and for general cotangent bundles by Hofer~\cite{Ho1} applying Lyusternik-Shnirelman category theory, and Laudenbach and Sikorav~\cite{LS} employing a finite-dimensional method of ``broken extremals".
+This case has already been solved by different approaches, for instance, by Chaperon~\cite{Ch} for the cotangent bundle of torus using variational methods given by Conley and Zehnder~\cite{CZ}, and for general cotangent bundles by Hofer~\cite{Ho1} applying Lyusternik-Shnirelman category theory, and Laudenbach and Sikorav~\cite{LS} employing a finite dimensional method of ``broken extremals", etc. All available proofs listed above were given by finite dimensional homological methods essentially.
+The method of our proof of Theorem~\ref{e:mthm} is making good use of the properties of Lagrangian spectral invariants~\cite{Oh1,Oh2} from Floer theory which, roughly speaking, is a version of infinite dimensional Morse theory.